realness-online/web/docs/architecture.md

 posters/${created-at}.html
 ```

-Relationships are exclusive to the device. a person's feed is created on the client.
+Relationships are exclusive to the device, and so a person's feed is created on the client.
 The app makes heavy use of HTTP2 streams, able to pull hundreds of files into the client as one query.

 # Code Map
 All of the root files are for building realness. `workers.config` builds the workers, `vue.config` is build instructions for the web application.

-running `yarn deploy` will fully exersize the application giving you reports on code coverage, linting, and reporting on what files are being created and their sizes.
+Running `yarn deploy` will fully exersize the application creating reports on code coverage, linting, and reporting on what files are being created and their sizes.

 ## `public/`
 Contains static files that get merged into the `dist` directory with the built files.